 This weekend’s Juneteenth celebration has more meaning of freedom for African Americans than July 4th.
 Yes, we became free of the tyranny of the British monarchy on July 4.
 But we weren’t yet free from our own tyranny of slavery.
-Juneteenth, marks the reading on June 19, 1865, of the Emancipation Proclamation by President Abraham Lincoln, and the official ending of slavery in the United States.
+Juneteenth, marks the reading on June 19, 1865, by Union general Gordon Granger of federal orders in Galveston, Texas, that all previously enslaved people in Texas were free.
+That meant it was the order of emancipation for the last remaining enslaved people in the Confederacy.
+President Abraham Lincoln had already issued the Emancipation Proclamation on January 1, 1863, as the nation approached its third year of bloody civil war.
+The proclamation declared “that all persons held as slaves” within the rebellious states “are, and henceforward shall be free.”
+It exempted neutral slave-holding border states like Kentucky.
 It wasn’t the end of the fight – which lasted over another 100 years – but it was definitely the beginning.

 Local Juneteenth festivities will be at Eden Park.
 And, revelers will celebrate with music and several symbolic foods.
 In my opinion, the food event not-to-miss at this year’s Juneteenth, will be the 10:30 AM Sweet Potato Pie bakeoff, won in years past by Roper’s Restaurant in Bond Hill.
 But please, bakers, don’t forget the cloves!
 In addition to barbecue, smothered and fried chicken, and collard greens, the most common thing you’ll see at Juneteenth is the drinking of red drinks.
 And millions of African Americans across the country will also be drinking ‘liquid soul’ as they celebrate this holiday, many not knowing the ties back to West Africa.